erwinsmit/blog/src/pages/speed-up-sitecore-jss-nextjs-local-development/index.md

 That makes WSL 30% faster on install.

 ### npm run build
-So the contains a couple of tasks actually, the JSS bootstrap task and the Next.js Build.
+So the build contains a couple of tasks actually, the JSS bootstrap task and the Next.js Build.
 Here the timing was more consistent, I guess because there is no dependency on download speed.

 - **Windows**: ~38 seconds